Zeph180/recipe-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Add the rest of the necessary features for a functional blog.
+- Add the rest of the nmore styling

 <p align="right">(<a href="#readme-top">back to top</a>)</p>